Skip to main content

 • Bond must be written by a corporate surety licensed to do business in Minnesota.

-4. You must submit the required license application forms and pay the license application fee.
+5. Submit the required license application forms and pay the license application fee.

 What are my responsibilities as a licensed electrical contractor?

 • Ensure that employees who perform electrical work are actively licensed as an electrician or registered with DLI as a registered unlicensed electrician.
+View information about how to look up license and registration information.

 • Ensure that unlicensed employees are always supervised by a licensed journeyworker or master electrician, and that a licensed employee supervises no more than two unlicensed employees.
 Unlicensed workers can only be supervised by a licensed electrician employed by the same employer.